Denny’s been in touch with some pics that look very similar to the HO scale barn kit (scroll down to see it).

 Scottsdale Arizona USA”

-Denny’s pics really reminded me of the barn in the print out scenery store – have a look, it’s here.
+Denny’s pics really reminded me of the HO scale barn kit in the printable scenery store – have a look, it’s here.

 Now on to Hank, who has sent in his oldish youtube, but a wonderful write up.